Latto discography

-American rapper Latto has released three studio albums, three mixtapes, three extended plays, and 26 singles as a lead artist.
+American rapper Latto has released four studio albums, three mixtapes, three extended plays, and 28 singles as a lead artist.
 In 2019, Latto released the debut single "Bitch from da Souf", which became her first entry on the Billboard Hot 100 following a remix with American rappers Saweetie and Trina and was certified 2× Platinum by the RIAA.
 The follow-up single "Muwop" featuring Gucci Mane was certified Platinum as well.
 Both singles preceded her debut studio album, Queen of da Souf, which was released in 2020 and reached number 44 on the Billboard 200.
 In 2021, Latto released the single "Big Energy" as the lead single from her second studio album, 777, which peaked at number three on the Hot 100.
 In 2023, Latto's single "Put It on da Floor Again" featuring Cardi B reached number 13 on the Hot 100 and was certified Platinum by the RIAA.
-The same year, she achieved her first number-one hit on the Hot 100 and the Billboard Global 200 with her feature on Jungkook's single "Seven".
+The same year, she achieved her first number-one hit on the Hot 100 and the Billboard Global 200 with her feature on Jung Kook's single "Seven".